 We invite you to take a closer look into our UC San Diego Otolaryngology-Head and Neck Surgery Residency.
 This inspiring video captures the essence of our program through the insight of our faculty and residents.
 Our program’s advantage of having apprenticeship learning experiences, early surgical opportunities, and access to state-of-the-art technology are only a few of the features that define us.

-The UC San Diego Otolaryngology Head and Neck Surgery Residency Training Program is a six year experience which provides five years of clinical training required by the Accreditation Council for Graduate Medical Education (ACGME) and one year of protected research time.
+The UC San Diego Otolaryngology Head and Neck Surgery Residency Training Program is a six year experience which provides the five years of clinical training required by the Accreditation Council for Graduate Medical Education (ACGME) and one year of protected research time for two of the incoming PGY-1 residents.

 The PGY-1 year involves six separate one-month rotations in other surgical specialties as well as six months in otolaryngology and four weeks of vacation.
 Specialty rotations include neurosurgery, surgical intensive care, plastic surgery, anesthesiology, emergency medicine, and neuroradiology/pathology.